microchip-pic-avr-examples/avr128da48-cnano-8bit-mdfu-client-mplab-mcc/README.md

 5. Use the **pymdfu** host tool to transfer the application image file to the bootloader.

-*Hint: You can find the COM port of the MCU using the MPLAB Data Visualizer.*
+*Tip: The COM port of the MCU is found using the MPLAB Data Visualizer.*

 **Example Command:**